HLasse/SERDepressionDetection/README.md

 `models/` contains the trained brms models.
 To re-train, delete or rename the files and run the code in `Models.Rmd`.

 `data/` contains the output from the SER model for all time windows as well as non-sensitive participant metadata.

+`data/summary` contains aggregated MFCC features for the different window sizes indicated by the file name. `None` means no windowing, i.e. aggregated over the entire recording.